Karawang railway station (KAI)

 Karawang Station (KW) is a railway station located in Nagasari, West Karawang, Karawang Regency.
 The station, which is located at an altitude of 16 meters, is included in the Operation Area I Jakarta and is the station that is located in the westernmost of Karawang Regency.

-At this station there is an old dipo building for steam tram locomotives.
-To the south from the old dipo (20 meters) a new dipo was established close to the station emplacement.
+At this station there is an old depot building for steam tram locomotives.
+To the south from the old depot (20 meters) a new depot was established close to the station emplacement.
 This new depot has two railway tracks connected to track 4.
 This new depot is not a locomotive depot, but a mechanical depot.